CodeForPhilly/balancer-main/backend/docs/MAC_OS_INSTALLATION.md

 ### Docker

-To make setup as operating system/environment agnostic and to prevent conflicts with non-balancer related work you may do on the same machine, we use [docker](https://www.docker.com/) to containerize the balancer project.
+To make setup operating system/environment agnostic and to prevent conflicts with non-balancer related work you may do on the same machine, we use [docker](https://www.docker.com/) to containerize the balancer project.

 ## Pre-requisites